dottjt/plastic/other/unused/05-date-unused.md

 anchored naivety.

  only to realise in a distant episode that it had been sinking me at my feet this entire time,

+, palpitating down in the antic mul of the pub jeer.

+as the blood drew mess from his fractured skull

+ I knew I'd come to the right place, even though I'd much rather be at home.
+Moments before finishing off a late-night wank, ready to head to bed.